SchoolOfCode/project-guidelines/README.md

 ## Planning: Part 1

+- Create [User Personas](https://www.hubspot.com/make-my-persona) to get to know your users
+- Create [user stories](https://www.atlassian.com/agile/project-management/user-stories) to help map through what a user wants to do and why
 - Start planning the tech behind that solution
 - A large part of this time should be spent on research:
   - What is out there that can help?